The journal's Editor-in-Chief came up with useful Tips and Tricks for reviewers of CVIR Endovascular.

 - Bias: A reviewer should not be prejudiced and have an open mind.
 “I think” or “I have a different opinion” is never a good starting point for a review.
 If you, as a reviewer, feel biased by your own opinions you better reject to review a paper.
 However, it is perfectly acceptable to disagree with authors as long as their methods appear sound, the results are presented in a clear and objective manner and the hypotheses are clearly outlined.
 A difference of opinion should not be used as the sole basis for recommended rejection.

-- Take it seriously: Remember the authors have put a lot of efforts and expectations into their paper, respect that.
+- Take it seriously: Remember the authors have put a lot of effort and expectations into their paper, respect that.
 Don’t just sign off on a paper on personal grounds.
 Your review should ideally help the authors to improve the quality of their manuscript, and contribute to the overall quality of the journal.

 - Be constructive, not destructive.
 It is easier to reject a paper than to accept a paper.
 The reviewer’s goal should not be to identify the reasons to reject a paper, but rather to determine whether there are any reasons to accept the paper.